AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Dan Groze - Student at Makers - Collaborated on the final project

-"I can model anything: I like that you always start tackling a problem with lots of planning, you are a master at diagramming and modelling.
+"I like that you always start tackling a problem with lots of planning, you are a master at diagramming and modelling.
 This helped all our team during our final project to understand our task better."

 ---